NoteBoxz/LethalMin/README.md

-       !!This was programmed with partial AI Asistance!!
+                  !!This was programmed with AI Asistance!!

 A lethal company mod that adds function pikmin to the game!
 LetalLib is requried to install this mod.
 Because of the previously mentioned AI assitance and the fact that I've kinda given up on keeping clean and readable code, the code will be super messy.